-Would you know if someone is suffering from eating disorders?
+Would you know if someone is suffering from an eating disorder?

-Picky appetites, dramatic weight loss or gain, mood change, and extreme self-conscious feelings.
-All of these can be normal temporary behaviors that anyone can experience once in a while.
-But would you know if the change in behavior signals a more serious problem?
+Picky appetites, dramatic weight loss or gain, mood change, and extreme self-conscious feelings -all of these can be normal temporary behaviours that anyone can experience once in a while.
+But would you know if the behaviour change signalled a more serious problem?

-Eating disorders are more common than most of us think, but the signs are not always obvious.
-When it comes to this illness, few red flags could indicate that someone is struggling even if the person is not confronting you about it.
+Eating disorders are more common than most think, but the signs are not always obvious.
+When it comes to this illness, a few red flags could indicate that someone is struggling, even if the person is not confronting you about it.

 What are eating disorders?

-Having eating disorders may mean that someone has problems with their attitudes to food, weight, body size, or image.
-All these can lead to change in their eating and exercise behavior which sometimes interfere with life and relationships.
+Having an eating disorder may mean that someone has problems with their attitudes to food, weight, body size, or image.
+All these can lead to change in their eating and exercise behaviour which sometimes interfere with life and relationships.

 It is important to know that eating disorders are not just about food and weight.
 It is also about vanity and willpower.